Dirac231/EXP101/LINUX/LESSON_1/README.md

 - The RAM memory map.
 - The CPU registers and their size.

 The RAM is the actual piece of hardware where a process data is stored in 0s and 1s.
 After a binary gets executed, a "memory map" of the RAM is generated (also called "virtual address space").
 For 64-bit, it consists of all hex strings from `0x0000000000000000` to `0xFFFFFFFFFFFFFFFF` called "pointers".
-To each of these pointers corresponds a value stored in the physical RAM, the CPU uses this "map" to read/write data from the RAM.\
+To each of these pointers corresponds a value stored in the physical RAM, and the CPU uses this "map" to read/write data from the RAM.\
 \
-Contary to 32-bit, not all the (2^64) addresses are utilized for memory mapping.
+Contrary to 32-bit, not all the (2^64) addresses are utilized for memory mapping.
 Only "canonical" addresses are used, that is the range `0x0000000000000000` to `0x00007FFFFFFFFFFF` and `0xFFFF800000000000` to `0xFFFFFFFFFFFFFFFF`.
 Any address outside this range is non-canonical, notice how they are 48-bits long.\
 \
 As everything is stored in RAM, an assembly instruction itself also has a dedicated pointer, if this was not the case, the CPU wouldn't know what instruction to execute next.\
 \